Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 16 Oktober 2024 14.23.41 UTC
+- WIB: Rabu, 16 Oktober 2024 15.31.53 UTC
-- WITA: Rabu, 16 Oktober 2024 15.23.41 UTC
+- WITA: Rabu, 16 Oktober 2024 16.31.53 UTC
-- WIT: Rabu, 16 Oktober 2024 16.23.41 UTC
+- WIT: Rabu, 16 Oktober 2024 17.31.53 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: friendship
+Kategori: attitude